lamps-wg/automation-keyusages/draft-brockhaus-lamps-automation-keyusages.md

 {{RFC5280}} specifies the EKU X.509 certificate extension for use on end entity certificates.
 The extension indicates one or more purposes for which the certified public key is valid.
 The EKU extension can be used in conjunction with the Key Usage (KU) extension, which indicates the set of basic cryptographic operations for which the certified key may be used.
 The EKU extension syntax is repeated here for convenience:

 ~~~
    ExtKeyUsageSyntax  ::=  SEQUENCE SIZE (1..MAX) OF KeyPurposeId

    KeyPurposeId  ::=  OBJECT IDENTIFIER
 ~~~

 As described in {{RFC5280}}, the EKU extension may, at the option of the certificate issuer, be either critical or non-critical.
 The inclusion of KeyPurposeIds id-kp-configSigning, id-kp-trustanchorSigning, id-kp-updateSigning, and id-kp-safetyCommunication in a certificate indicates that the public key encoded in the certificate has been certified for the following usages:

 * id-kp-configSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML or JSON).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML, or JSON).
 Configuration files are used to configure hardware or software.

 * id-kp-trustanchorSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML or JSON).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML, or JSON).
 > Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.

 * id-kp-updateSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-updateSigning may be used for verifying signatures of secure software or firmware update packages.
-Update packages are used to install software (including bootloader, firmware, safety-related applications and others) on systems.
+Update packages are used to install software (including bootloader, firmware, safety-related applications, and others) on systems.

 * id-kp-safetyCommunication

 > A public key contained in a certificate containing the KeyPurposeId id-kp-safetyCommunication may be used to authenticate a communication peer for safety-critical communication based on TLS or other protocols.

 ~~~
    id-kp  OBJECT IDENTIFIER  ::=
        { iso(1) identified-organization(3) dod(6) internet(1)
          security(5) mechanisms(5) pkix(7) 3 }

    id-kp-configSigning        OBJECT IDENTIFIER ::= { id-kp TBD2 }
    id-kp-trustanchorSigning   OBJECT IDENTIFIER ::= { id-kp TBD3 }
    id-kp-updateSigning        OBJECT IDENTIFIER ::= { id-kp TBD4 }
    id-kp-safetyCommunication  OBJECT IDENTIFIER ::= { id-kp TBD5 }
 ~~~